 Is your blog difficult to navigate?

-Navigating your blog should be easy and intuitive, you need a single menu that makes all navigation options really obvious.
-The simpler the better, the easier that someone can move around your blog, the more content they’ll read.
+Navigating your blog should be easy and intuitive.
+A simple menu is all you need to make your navigation options obvious.
+The more simple the better, and the easier that someone can move around your blog, the more content they’ll read.
 You don’t want to have to follow a tutorial just to find your way around a website.

 As White Oak Creative put it: “Bloggers tend to include everything including the kitchen sink in the navigation.
 For the potential reader, this is overwhelming and distracting.
 Your menu should encourage readers to find more information – about you and the type of content you produce”